 - Bread – it was our dinner, I used the basic no knead bread recipe

 - The rest of the cauliflower was cooked and will be used to accompany the salmon which didn’t have veggies; the cauliflower leaves were cut and frozen to make soup soon

 - Yogurt – I usually do this every Sunday so I can eat it during the week

 - Sauerkraut – I had this red cabbage and I’ve been wanting to try out this recipe, today was the day!
 I followed Mama Eats Plants‘s instructions.
-Yesterday I bought two small candle holders at Fleamarket Porto that make perfect fermentation weigths, I already used one of them for this!
+Yesterday I bought two small candle holders at Fleamarket Porto that make perfect fermentation weights, I already used one of them for this!

 - Melted rapadura – the rapadura (also called panela sugar) that I bought so much time ago?
-It was one of the ingredientes that I wanted to use up in the pantry challenge but I didn’t have the chance (or rather the will)!
+It was one of the ingredients that I wanted to use up in the pantry challenge but I didn’t have the chance (or rather the will)!
 I melted it today and it went to the fridge and tomorrow I’ll make cookies out of it since I’m too worn out today.

 With this, we already have two lunches to bring to work, snacks for the whole week, yogurt for my breakfast and tomato sauce for a very near future.
-I do love to have everything prepared on Sunday, it’s not always possible but it allows be to eat healthier during the week and also provides me freedom to not cook in a week night if we don’t want to.
+I do love to meal prep on Sunday, it’s not always possible but it allows be to eat healthier during the week and also provides me freedom to not cook in a week night if we don’t want to.
 Since I like to bring my lunch to work, if I don’t have anything for the next day I feel obligated to cook the day before.
 Obviously sometimes we go out but I prefer to eat homecooked food.
 Not only that, having lunch for work the next day also makes it easier when I eat out the night before.

 Do you prep your meals for the work week?